Taking Car Delivery Overseas

 The chance to drive through Europe is a dream many of us share.
 As a family vacation, as a chance to get reacquainted with your spouse or as one last wild road trip before the responsibilities of a new job, a European driving vacation has a great deal of appeal.
 But then there's the cost.
 While airfares to Europe have a tendency to wax and wane with demand and time of year, car rental rates in Europe always seem to the high side.
 This explains the popularity of European train and bus tours, but those of us with an independent streak would much rather chose our own routes at the wheels of our own cars.

 Interestingly, that's just what more and more consumers are doing.
 Instead of renting a car at European rates, they are buying a car in the United States and taking delivery of the vehicle in Europe, participating in the overseas delivery programs of a number of European-based manufacturers.
 After their sojourn abroad the car is then shipped to them in America, where they take delivery again.
-BMW, Mercedes-Benz and Saab each have overseas delivery programs, but the most popular of the current programs comes from Volvo.
+BMW and Mercedes-Benz have overseas delivery programs, but the most popular of the current programs comes from Volvo.
 To examine the ins-and-outs of such a program we recently participated in Volvo's Overseas Delivery process (OSD), jetting from home base in the Los Angeles area to Sweden to take simulated delivery of a spanking new Volvo XC90 V-8 sport utility vehicle.

 Consumers Highly Satisfied with Overseas Delivery

 Suffice it to say our experience was fantastic.
 The combination of vehicle, route, sightseeing opportunities, accommodations, restaurants and other attractions was simply stellar.
 But you could well be asking, was the Kelley Blue Book experience a fluke of good-timing or was it a reliable, repeatable positive experience that you and yours would find of value?